joomla-projects/jacademy25_seo/tests/System/README.md

 cp cypress.config.dist.mjs cypress.config.mjs
 ```
 4. Adjust the parameter `baseUrl` in the `cypress.config.mjs` file, it should point to the Joomla base URL.
+   The Joomla System Tests can be run over either HTTP or HTTPS.
 5. Adapt the env variables in the file `cypress.config.mjs`, they should point to the site, user data and database environment.
 Ensure that the `smtp_port` is not in use on your system.